-◘ Fig. B-17 The disparity of "mega-diverse" and "mega-research" countries (red dots) at the global level (from Barthlott et al. Barthlott & Rafiqpoor 2016).

 The conservation of global biodiversity is only possible with a change in our economic system, and this does not meet with acceptance, especially in industrialized nations, but also in many emerging economies.
 It is also extremely difficult to convey why we want to maintain a high level of biodiversity (Barthlott et al. 2014).
-The important ethical aspects should not even be considered here - it is primarily utilitarian considerations that must be brought into the field for conservation (overview in TEEB 2010): Two areas play a role here:
+The important ethical aspects should not even be considered here - it is primarily utilitarian considerations that must be brought into the field for conservation (overview in TEEB 2010): Two topics play a role here:

-The ecosystem value of biodiversity (stability of ecosystems, for climate, soils, etc.), which can be indirectly expressed in figures and as economic benefits.
+The ecosystem value of biodiversity (stability of ecosystems, ecosystems services, for climate, soils, etc.), which can be indirectly expressed in figures and as economic benefits.

 The direct use of plants and animals: as food (e.g. rice), medicines, building materials (e.g. wood) or fibre suppliers (e.g. cotton, hemp).